Enter the Knowledge platform

 COZMOS will bring to TRL5 a flexible, energy-efficient, environmentally viable and socially acceptable technology for the reduction of CO2 to C3 hydrocarbons, that will contribute to the development of a circular economy and that will help to solve European energy challenges.
 The COZMOS project overview is shown below.

-CO2 can be a sustainable carbon source and replace the use of fossil fuels for energy consumption and chemicals production, but its transformation to useful products is hampered by it low energy content.
+CO2 can be a sustainable carbon source and replace the use of fossil fuels for energy consumption and chemicals production, but its transformation to useful products is hampered by its low energy content.
 COZMOS aims to overcome this limitation by combining two reactions into one reactor, which will reduce energy consumption and increase the conversion of CO2.
-The transformation of CO2 and hydrogen sourced from renewable, carbon-neutral energy sources will produce C3 hydrocarbons that can be used as a heating, cooking and transporation fuel, in the case of propane, or as a valuable chemical building block for lightweight polymers and other chemical intermediates, in the case of propene.
+Thus, CO2 and hydrogen sourced from renewable, carbon-neutral energy sources will be transformed into the C3 hydrocarbons propane and propene.
+Propane can be used as a heating, cooking and transportation fuel, and propene is a valuable chemical building block for lightweight polymers and other chemical intermediates, in the case of propene.
 The technology will be adaptable, such that the primary product can be varied depending on the amount of renewable energy available, the industrial infrastructure and amount of CO2 and the economic requirements of the end-user.

 The project goals will be met through these technical objectives

 COZMOS is divided into 6 Work Packages, represented in this project overview.

 WP1 Optimization of catalyst and process conditions (Leader: University of Oslo): Development of optimized catalysts with high and durable activity and high selectivity per pass for the production of C3 products from CO2 and H2.
 This WP will involve catalyst synthesis, testing, characterization, modelling and upscaling.